joshbav/scaler/README.md

 To try it, clone this repo, login to your cluster, and ensure you don't have an app already named testapp.

 Modify the testapp.template.json and change the HAPROXY_0_VHOST label to match your DNS.
-This lablel us used by marathon-lb to automatically configure itself and make the app available via load balancing.
+This lablel is used by marathon-lb to automatically configure itself and make the app available via load balancing.
 Also modify that same label in the testapp-nginx.json file, and optionally in the testapp-apache.json file.

 Then add the nginx test app with: dcos marathon app add testapp-nginx.json